ArnePlatteau/KFS/README.md

 estimated.
 The only restriction is that estimated parameters are fixed in time, as to prevent the state space model from overfitting.

 # Files
-* kalman.py : definition of the state-spacer class, which contains specification, Kalman filtering, Kalman smoothing, and estimation methods.
+* kalman.py : definition of the state-spacer class, which contains specification, Kalman filtering, Kalman smoothing, estimation methods, disturbance error smoothing, and simulation smoothing.
+* * ekf.py : definition of extended Kalman filter, which has the aforementioned functionalities but for an extended Kallman filter.
-* test.py : illustration of using the methods by applying the methods on a dataset.
+* test.py : illustration of using the Kalman filter methods by applying the methods on a dataset.
+* test_ekf_square.py : illustration of using the extended Kalman filter methods by applying the methods on a dataset.
 * nile.dat : dataset containing the data used for the test file

 # Future developments
-* Extended Kalman filter (to deal with non-linear state space models)
 * Collapsed Kalman filter (to deal with high-dimensional models)
 * Particle filter (to deal with non-Gaussian, non-linear models)